jj-gagnon/CART-263-DLA/README.md

 - The idea here is that tree is broken up into layers, where each layer represents the tree at a certain stage of growth.
 By blurring and image then applying a threshold operation, you can make a shape bigger.
 This is what I do here.
 The trick is that each new particle (pixel) added to the tree gets blurred increasingly after it is added.
 - That was the goal but in this implementation there was some kind of 8 bit overflow error when trying to make larger images.
 The error looks cool though so I put them in here:
 - Had to increase the resolution of the images to allow to blur to act more smoothly.
+- You can get very different results by change the blur amount, the threshold, and amount that the image size is upscaled.
+The two images above are examples of the different looks that can be acheived.

 ## Interesting error 1
 ### This one was due to an 8 bit overflow